-As described under Principle One, the Company has a defined Purpose and strategy; through this the Board has identified key stakeholders on whom the success of the Company depends.

-- The Board and management engage throughout the year with the Company's stakeholders.
+- As described under Principle One, the Company has a defined Purpose and strategy; through this the Board has identified key stakeholders on whom the success of the Company depends. - The Board and management engage throughout the year with the Company's stakeholders.
 The Board seeks to understand the views of key stakeholders and the impact of the Company's behaviour and business on customers and clients, colleagues, suppliers, communities and society more broadly.
-See the Directors' report for information about how we engage with suppliers. - The Company's long-standing commitment to the importance and value of colleague engagement continues; the Company's people are its most valuable asset.
-Further detail on the Company's workforce commitment and engagement model can be found in the Colleagues section on page 19. - Recognising the importance of addressing the climate challenge, the Board approved the establishment of the Board Sustainability Committee in March 2023.
+Refer to pages 9 to 11 of the Strategic report for further information about our engagement with stakeholders.
+See also the Directors' report for information about how we engage with suppliers.

+- The Company's long-standing commitment to the importance and value of colleague engagement continues; the Company's people are its most valuable asset.
+Further detail on the Company's workforce commitment and engagement model can be found in the Colleagues section on page 10 of the Strategic report. - Recognising the importance of addressing the climate challenge, the Board approved the establishment of the Board Sustainability Committee in March 2023.